Pancakeshack/swift-map-reduce/README.md

 ## Brief Description

-To simulate the GFS file chunking and distributed mapping and reducing logic discussed in the paper, I decided to heavily utilize Swift concurrency to parallelize across multiple threads.
+To simulate the GFS file chunking, distributed mapping and reducing logic discussed in the paper, I decided to heavily utilize Swift concurrency to parallelize across multiple threads.

-I prioritized scalability to match as closely to the file as possible.
+I prioritized scalability to match as closely to the paper as possible.
 I made these considerations during development:

 - Files are streamed line by line and not kept in memory.
 A 1mb buffer is filled and flushed periodically the the chunk files during splits.
 - The map logic streams from the file line by line, and passes the mapped values through an `AsyncStream`.